 - Aggressive driving behaviors, like sudden lane changes or slamming on the brakes

-- Not paying attention to other motorists, bicyclists, or pedestrians – particularly at intersections
+- Not paying attention to other drivers, bicyclists, or pedestrians

 - Defective vehicles or safety equipment